-Makaton training is offered to all staff and attendance on these inhouse courses is mandatory.
+Makaton training is offered to all staff and attendance on these in-house courses is mandatory.
 It is the responsibility of individual members of staff to practice and make use of the skill they have learnt in their daily classroom practice and interactions with others.
+SCA provide Makaton training for parents and external professionals from our own staff members who are qualified trainers.
+Each class has a Makaton champion who support the learning of Makaton of their peers in opportunities such as whole school assemblies.
 PECS